-Axios: New FBI director threatened to resign
+Trump denies new FBI director threatened to resign

 - The news came as the Justice Department said it did not preserve months of messages due to a glitch

-Washington (CNN)FBI Director Chris Wray threatened to resign as Attorney General Jeff Sessions called on him to fire his outgoing deputy, Axios reported Monday.
+Asked Tuesday about reports of Wray's threat to quit, Trump said: "He didn't at all.
+He did not even a little bit.
+Nope.
+And he's gonna do a good job."

-CNN previously reported that Deputy FBI Director Andrew McCabe, who is eligible to retire in March, told other senior FBI officials months ago that he planned to retire in the near future.
-Under FBI rules governing accumulated leave, he may be able to exit earlier.
+Axios first reported Monday that Wray threatened to resign if Sessions did not stop pressuring him to fire McCabe.

-McCabe has come under public criticism by President Donald Trump and his allies in recent weeks over the FBI's handling of the Hillary Clinton email investigation and his connections to anti-Trump messages sent between two FBI employees during the campaign.
+McCabe has come under public criticism by Trump and his allies in recent weeks over the FBI's handling of the Hillary Clinton email investigation and his connections to anti-Trump messages sent between two FBI employees during the campaign.

-The Axios report, based on three unnamed sources, said Sessions was pressuring Wray to fire McCabe, and that one source familiar with the situation said Sessions conveyed to White House counsel Don McGahn how upset Wray was about the request, and that McGahn in turn said it wasn't worth losing Wray over.
+The White House principal deputy press secretary Raj Shah issued a statement Monday praising Wray while attacking other senior FBI officials in response to Axios' reporting.

-In a statement responding to the Axios report, White House Principal Deputy Press Secretary Raj Shah did not address its reporting specifically, but instead reaffirmed Trump's respect for the agency and its leader.
+"The President has enormous respect for the thousands of rank-and-file F.B.I. agents who make up the world's most professional and talented law enforcement agency," Shah said.

 Asked about the Axios report in an interview on CNN's "Cuomo Prime Time," White House counselor Kellyanne Conway declined to respond and said she had no direct knowledge of direct conversations between the attorney general and the FBI director.